ArghaSarker/projection_upsampling_network/README.md

 ## 🛡 License

-Distributed under the terms of the [MIT] license, "projection_upsampling_network" is free and open source software
+Distributed under the terms of the [MIT] license, "projection_upsampling_network" is free and open-source software

 ## 🐞 Issues